sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

 </b>

 >Dr.Park and I had a discussion about tasks that I was assigned and how I executed them.
-My main problem was that Ikept concentrating on multiple things and was not able to focus on one area.
+My main problem was that I kept concentrating on multiple things and was not able to focus on one area.
 I need to improve my documentation skills.
 We discussed my future plans and what was my vision for my career.
 I tend to have high expectations as it was pointed out and need to document even the failures.
 Finally we decided the following tasks for me to persue during the summer 2019.